About Thomas Schoeller Photography

 · Poor Lighting & Illumination where your new artworks are installed are NOT a defect or quality issue.
 The most beautiful art pieces, displayed in less than ideal lighting, might not look their best.
 As luminous as my gallery quality prints are, they'll always benefit from proper lighting to reveal their full potential.
 I cannot guarantee the quality of your indoor lighting, therefore, it's important not to make judgement of the details and overall quality of the piece until you are able to view it in proper lighting, or outdoors in natural bright light.

 · Alterations or modifications of any kind to the Float Mount hardware, OR the print media are NOT a defect and are not covered.
-If my artworks are physically altered or modified in any manner, that voids any quality guarantee.
+If my artworks are physically altered, mishandled, or modified in any manner, that voids any quality guarantee.

-Custom made artwork acquisitions are final and not eligible for returns.
+Custom made artwork acquisitions are final, and not eligible for returns.
 Each of my "mounted print" media options are custom made to order.
 Before placing an order, please be sure to read and comprehend my policy.
 ALL of the artworks on my site are Custom Made to Order.
 I go to extreme measures to assure images of the artworks you see online are 100% clear & accurate, each print media description is explicitly written, so you know exactly what to expect when the artwork arrives.
 No artist, including myself, can take responsibility if your device or desktop monitor is not properly color calibrated.
-Be sure to view my website on a desktop with a calibrated monitor (not an iPhone) when deciding on a purchase.
+Be sure to view my website on a desktop with a calibrated monitor (not an iPhone or iPad) when deciding on a significant purchase investment.

 As I've explained clearly above, you are always covered if there is a quality issue such as a defect or flaw, or you experience damage during transit to your destination.
-Quality issues or damage during transit are not eligible for returns - you will receive a replacement.
+Quality issues or damage during transit are not eligible for returns - it is my policy that you will receive a replacement, and this is the norm for virtually every Fine Art Photographer who's website I've visited or know personally.

 In an extremely rare case where the client is not 100% satisfied and they demand a return, I'll accept the return.
-However, the purchaser must meet the conditions we've set forth below.
+However, the purchaser must meet all of the conditions we've set forth below.

 · Returned artwork must be repackaged in the same exact shipping container and manner as it arrived.
 The containers are specially designed for safe transport.
 The artwork MUST arrive at my destination in brand new condition, so I can continue to exhibit it for sale at art shows.